Patient experience: CTCA versus state and national averages

 CTCA is committed to open and transparent communication about our hospitals.
 For that reason, we have added HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) scores to our website for the three CTCA hospitals that report them.
 HCAHPS, which is administered by the U.S. Department of Health and Human Services (HHS), is a national, standardized, publicly reported survey of patients’ perceptions of their hospital care.

 CTCA hospitals and other U.S. hospitals administer HCAHPS surveys to a random sample of adult patients every month between 48 hours and six weeks after their discharge from the hospital.
 Each hospital’s results are then reported on the HHS Hospital Compare website (www.hospitalcompare.hhs.gov) four times a year.
-HCAHPS scores for all participating hospitals were last updated by HHS in January 2014.
-These scores span the April 2012 through March 2013 timeframe.
+HCAHPS scores for all participating hospitals were recently updated by HHS.
+These scores span the October 1, 2012 through September 30, 2013 timeframe.

 HCAHPS scores are an important indicator of the overall quality of a hospital and the overall satisfaction of the patients who were treated there.
 Because each hospital is required to use the same survey and the same data collection methods, HCAHPS provides an “apples to apples” comparison of one hospital to another.

-CTCA HCAHPS scores for “willingness to recommend” and overall quality are higher than the scores for those hospitals in the top 25 U.S. News and World Report “Top-Ranked Hospitals for Cancer” that report HCAHPS results.
+CTCA HCAHPS scores for “willingness to recommend” and overall quality are equal to or higher than the scores for those hospitals in the top 25 U.S. News and World Report “Top-Ranked Hospitals for Cancer” that report HCAHPS results.

 We encourage you to visit www.hospitalcompare.hhs.gov where you can make your own comparison between our national and state scores and those of other medical centers.

-Note: CTCA at Southeastern Regional Medical Center in Atlanta is too new to have HCAHPS scores, while CTCA at Western Regional Medical Center near Phoenix currently does not participate in the Medicare Program, and, therefore, does not report HCAHPS results.
+Note: CTCA at Southeastern Regional Medical Center in Atlanta does not yet report HCAHPS scores, while CTCA at Western Regional Medical Center near Phoenix currently does not participate in the Medicare Program, and, therefore, does not report HCAHPS results.

 How CTCA HCAHPS scores compare to state and national averages